unsaved/gradle-javaPropFile-plugin/README.txt

     envTarget()=

+Type Validation
     If you have JavaPropFile configured to allow property overwriting (by default it is allowed), you are still never allowed to directly change a variable value from one non-null type to another non-null type.
-If you really want to, you can assign to null and then assign to the new value.
+    If you really want to, you can get around htis constraint by assigning null and then assign to the new value.